Charlie Blackmon Preview, Player Props: Rockies vs. Orioles

 Orioles Pitching Rankings

-- Irvin (1-3) gets the starting nod for the Orioles in his 11th start of the season.
-He's put together a 4.66 ERA in 58 2/3 innings pitched, with 53 strikeouts.

-- In his most recent time out on Sunday, the lefty went five innings against the Oakland Athletics, giving up one earned run while surrendering four hits.
+- The righty's most recent time out came on Sunday against the Oakland Athletics, when he threw six scoreless innings while allowing two hits.

-- The 29-year-old has a 4.66 ERA and 8.2 strikeouts per nine innings across 18 games this season, while allowing a batting average of .263 to opposing hitters.
+- In 23 games this season, the 26-year-old has put up an ERA of 3.03, with 8.6 strikeouts per nine innings.
+Opponents are batting .225 against him.

 © 2023 Data Skrive.
 All rights reserved.